Ashin1102/Assignment2/README.md

  For the player to control the paddle to avoid missing the ball , turn the potentiometer in such a way that the paddle moves in up/down direction to hit the ball back to the opposite player (teensy)

+Testing and Verification

+The stages of the FSM are tested .The tested four stages are as follows:

+Sate1 – Start Game

+State2 – Playing stage

+State 3 – Pause Game

+State 4 – Game Ends

+The testing results of the above stages are follows

+Test 1

+Start_ Game  Screen

+It is the initial state of the game.
+This state gives the instruction on how to access the game screen, what is the target of each player to win the game.
+The below image is the display of the start screen.

+Test 2

+Playing Screen

+The below image shows the “playing screen” of the game on the screen.
+This screen popups when the Start button is pressed as per the instruction given in the start screen.
+I this screen the actual match between the “Teensy player” and the “Player X” take place.
+Whenever any of the players gain a point, the score card will get automatically updated.

+Test 3

+Pause _Game Screen

+The below image shows the “pause” stage of the game on the screen.
+In this case if the match between the “Teensy player “and the “Player X” is going on as the game is in playing state and if the manual player want a sudden pause from the game, by Pressing the start  button again ,the game will get pause unless the start button is again toggled .

+Test 4

+End_Game  Screen

+The below image shows the End screen of the game on the screen as any of the player achieved the target score.
+If the Teensy player wins the end screen displays “TEENSY WON” or in other case it displays “PLAYER X WON”.
+Moreover, it also provides the instruction on how to restart the game.